inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 		-- Ken Thompson
 Like winter snow on summer lawn, time past is time gone.
 Concept, n.:
-	Any "idea" for which an outside consultant billed you more than
+	Any "ia" for which an outsi consultant billed you more than
 	$25,000.
 "The hands that help are better far than the lips that pray."
 -- Robert G. Ingersoll